Human (Death album): Reception and legacy

 Human was released to critical acclaim, and has since been commended as a "masterpiece" in death metal.
 Additionally, it is considered to be a highly influential release in the development of the technical death metal subgenre, and on extreme metal in general.
 In 2017, Rolling Stone named the album the 70th greatest metal album of all time.
+In 2012, Noisecreep said Human was "a watershed metal album, and the most progressive death metal album ever released up to th[at] point."

 According to Matt Mills of WhatCulture, Human "singlehandedly gave credence to the “technical death metal” niche, while also signalling that Death had fully spread their wings beyond what was first thought possible."
 Gregg Pratt of Exclaim! said "the one-two opening punch of "Flattening of Emotions" and "Suicide Machine" is easily one of the best double-hitter openings of a death metal album [in 1991], and the competition was stiff."
 According to Marcus Jervis at About.com, Human "was undeniable proof that extreme metal was capable of being about something more than angry kids pretending to worship the devil.
 It was crushing but cerebral and the precursor to an era where technicality is seen as a given in extreme metal."
 Steve Huey of AllMusic gave the album four and a half stars out of five.